The Ultimate Guide to

 La Jolla Summer Concerts by the Sea

 These free outdoor concerts happen each summer at Ellen Scripps Park, which is just above Children’s Pool.
-They are on Sunday afternoon throughout summer; expect to hear a wide variety of music genres!
+They happen every Sunday afternoon throughout summer; expect to hear a wide variety of music genres!

 4th of July Fireworks